Blake-McCullough/Video-Name-To-OBS/README.md

-###To add the chrome plugin go to:
+### To add the chrome plugin go to:
--chrome://extensions
+- chrome://extensions
--then select, `Load unpacked`
+- then select, `Load unpacked`

-###To run the local server
+### To run the local server
--edit the config.json
+- Edit the config.json
+- Add your own youtube api token (https://blog.hubspot.com/website/how-to-get-youtube-api-key)
+- Run and boom!